YorgosPs/Yorgos-Psarellis/Research.md

 * **Directed Graph Embeddings**

 Directed Graphs arise naturally in applications ranging from chemical reaction networks to social networks and IoT.
-Here, I investigate mappings to(/from) lower-dimensional descriptions with unsupervised learning and interpret data-driven coordinates.
+Here, I investigate mappings to(/from) lower-dimensional descriptions with unsupervised learning and interpret the new sets of data-driven coordinates.

 <img src="3d.png" width="400"/>